Double Jackscrew Chain Clamp: Pipe Welding Clamp

-Mathey Dearman invented the first chain clamp in 1930 and the Double Jackscrew chain clamp was launched in 1931.
+Mathey Dearman invented the first chain clamp for welding pipe in 1930, and the Double Jackscrew chain clamp was launched in 1931.

 Mathey Dearman's Double Jackscrew chain clamp is available in carbon steel chain and stainless steel chain versions to fit pipe from 1" to 54" / 25 mm to 1,372 mm in diameter.

-Although all Mathey Dearman chain clamps feature stainless steel jackscrews, jackbars and main blocks, stainless steel chain should be used on stainless steel or specialty alloy applications to avoid potential contamination.
+Although all Mathey Dearman pipe welding chain clamps feature stainless steel jackscrews, jackbars and main blocks, stainless steel chain should be used on stainless steel or specialty alloy applications to avoid potential contamination.